nushell/nushell.github.io/book/dataframes.md

 > Note: If you want to see how many variables you have stored in memory you can
 > use `$scope.variables`

-Lets rename that series so it has a memorable name.
+Lets rename that series so it has a memorable name

 ```shell
 > let new_2 = ($new_2 | dataframe rename memorable)